ctzouma/paypay-challenge/README.md

 # PayPay Coding Challenge
-* The backend for the application will be developed with Node.js, Express.js and SQLite
+* The backend for the application will be developed with Node.js, Express.js and SQLite, authentication provided by Passport.js

 * The frontend will be developed with AngularJS (version < 2).